MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/transport-layer-security.md

 ## Summary

 Applications should use Transport Layer Security (TLS) 1.2 wherever possible.
-New apps now default to this configuration, however you may need to update the settings in existing applications according to the instructions in this article.
+You should update the settings in existing applications according to the instructions in this article, then re-build and re-deploy to your customers.

 ## Related Links